Skip to main content

 Secondly, please bear in mind that, as long as you keep writing and until you get wonderfully good at it, rejections are inevitable.
 And whenever it happens, you will feel defeated or dispirited.
 You’re not alone.
 ALL writers will perhaps never, ever, become better at handling rejections.

-This is the second important tip, that it is essential for you to know that these struggles you go through are the same as all other writers.
+Therefore, that it is essential for you to know that these struggles you go through are the same as all other writers.
 Only those writers who are able to keep a sense of humour about being rejected have an advantage.
 They make themselves, and others, laugh.

 I read a humorous take on what to do after being rejected.
 Lenore Skenazy, author of Free-Range Kids, shared a tip for how to turn negative feelings into positive ones, “Take another author out for a coffee.
 You will feel good for being nice, they will feel good because they have saved $2.38”.
 (I laughed really hard at this one!)